stevejhorton/HELM/Fermi_Reanalysis_Guide.md

 If you find NOTHING matching these criteria:
 - Either PBHs don't make up dark matter, OR
 - HELM's 4π correction is wrong, OR
-- Standard Hawking formula is correct and bursts are too faint
+- Standard Hawking formula is correct and bursts are just too faint

-But given the 1300+ unidentified sources already cataloged, **something is there**.
+But given the 1300+ unidentified sources already cataloged, **something may be there**.

 ---